forestgrape/coronavirus/2_biological/virion_viability.md

 > ##### Self Decay
 > The intrinsic/self decay depends only on the [internal state](#internal-state) of the virion and not on external factors.
 Temperature is both an internal state and extern factor i.e. the extern temperature yields the internal temperature.

-The self decay occurs always.
-However in the presence of extern factors often the self decay is comparatively low so just the decay caused by extern factors has to be taken into account.
+Self decay occurs always.
+In the presence of extern decay inducing factors, the self decay is much slower so just the decay caused by extern factors has to be taken into account.

+## Important Decay Factors

 ### Radiation
 #### UV Light